import pandas as pd

 is treated as a categorical variable that applies to everyone, with one valid value being ‘Not Hispanic,’ while asian

 is treated as a categorical variable that only applies to Asian people, with non-Asians being ‘Not in universe.’
-Either way makes sense, but you’d expect them to be the same.
+Either way makes sense, but you’d expect them to be treated the same.

 We noted more people with less than a high school education than you might expect in the United States in 2000, but that includes children who simply aren’t old enough to have graduated from high school.
 If we limit the sample to adults the distribution is more like what you’d expect: